TurboPack/AsyncPro/readme.txt

 Microsoft Speech API.
 It supports faxing, terminal emulation, VOIP, & more.

 This is a source-only release of TurboPack AsyncPro.
-It includes designtime and runtime packages for Delphi and C++Builder and supports Win32 and Win64.
+It includes designtime and runtime packages for Delphi and C++Builder and supports Win32.
+Win64 support is experimental!

 ==============================================